 Fertility has long been associated with the Moon and the lunar goddesses of myths, and Cancer too can be considered one of the more creatively fertile zodiac signs.
 Their creative process is much like asexual reproduction or self-ovulation, and it involves both the male and female facets of the Crab.
 The emotional brain pours out an idea, a seed inspired by deep sentiments or thoughts from the past, and it travels into the logic brain, where objectivity must patiently wait and analyze the transmutation until it becomes inseminated.
 Shapeshifting emotions and imagination are finally stabilized when they are patiently nurtured through a step-by-step method…

 The mutualistic glyph shows us that Cancer’s task is to foster conception.
 Cancer fluctuates between periods of jubilation and periods of despondency, times of inhibition and times of exhibition, and their mood alterations are meant to assist in the gesticulation of self, the birth of creativity.
 Cancer needs to nurture and protect the creative process that takes place within them.

 The true meaning of this cardinal water sign is much more complex than what I have tried to bullet point here – pages upon pages could be written on Cancer’s glyph.
-In fact, I have written pages upon pages of moon material (9,027 words to be exact), including these excerpts which can be found in my book Cancer: the Genesis.
+In fact, I have written pages upon pages of moon material, including these excerpts which can be found in my book Cancer: the Genesis.

 Of course, if you’re starving for larger portions of astro-food (which is digested in the brain, mind you), you can get a copy of my entire astrology anthology, The Zodiac Abstract.